 - Financial statements are defined as general purpose financial reports.
 Financial statements are audited financial statements prepared in accordance with the Australian Accounting Standards.
 They consist of a Comprehensive Income Statement, Balance Sheet, Statement of Changes in Equity, Statement of Cash Flows, Statement of Capital Works and notes accompanying these financial statements.
 The Financial Statements comply with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board, the Local Government Act 1989, and the Local Government (Planning and Reporting) Regulations 2014.

 - Performance statements are audited results achieved against the prescribed performance indicators and measures.
 These measures consist of Sustainability Capacity Indicators, Service Performance Indicators and Financial Performance Indicators.

 Long term financial plan

-Loddon Shire Council first adopted a Long Term Financial Plan (LTFP) early in 2013 which was supported by asset management planning and more recently, extensive strategy development and planning work across the main service areas.
+Loddon Shire Council first adopted an operational Long Term Financial Plan (LTFP) early in 2013 which was supported by asset management planning and more recently, extensive strategy development and planning work across the main service areas.

 A LTFP represents a comprehensive approach to consolidate and integrate the various financial strategies of Council.
 The development of Council's long term financial projections represent the output of several strategy areas, which when combined, produce the financial direction of Council.